ShakirSofi/johnwlambert.github.io/_posts/2019-12-24-geometric-transformations.markdown

 ## Homography

+When variation in depth is comparable to distance to object then the affine transformation is not a good model.
+Here we need the homography.
+[3]

 The motion of a plane can be described by a homography.
 This is true for a moving plane imaged by a static camera.
 It is true for a static plane imaged by a moving camera [2].

 video stabilization